This page covers information about riding WATVs in USFS areas. WATV riding on city and county roads is on another page on this site.

 This page concerns National Forest service roads, not dedicated ORV trails within the National Forest.
 That is a different topic.

-Unfortunately, the US Forest Service is not governed by the state law regarding WATVs, and even if the forest is inside a county that has adopted a WATV ordinance, that does not allow WATVs on forest service roads.
+Unfortunately, the US Forest Service is not governed by the state law regarding WATVs.
+Even if the forest is in WA state, and is inside a county that has adopted a WATV ordinance, this still does not allow WATVs on forest service roads.
 We are working on this but for now the rules are no ORVs on USFS roads UNLESS listed in a Motorized Vehicle Use Map, part of a Travel Management Plan.
-Some regions have these and have opened a lot of USFS roads to ORVs.
+Some USFS regions have the TMP and the MVUM, and have opened a lot of USFS roads to ORVs.
 For example, Colville National Forest has a fairly extensive set of roads open to ORVs, without even needing the WATV “street legal” licensing.

-But Okanogan-Wenatchee National Forest does not have a current Plan, and does not allow it at this time.
+But Okanogan-Wenatchee National Forest does not have a current Plan, and does not officially allow ORVs on the NF roads at this time.
+Unofficially, there are some notable exceptions to this, such as the Conconully area.

 An official statement to this effect is difficult to find on the internet, but this pretty well covers it.
 Here is a more in-depth article from the Yakima Herald talking about how it all went down.